+4. Staff Training

-All efforts to control portions can go in waste if your kitchen staff is not adequately trained to execute those measures.
+All efforts to control portions can go into waste if your kitchen staff is not adequately trained to execute those measures.
 The Chef should follow the exact recipe to keep the quantity balanced.
-No matter how experienced one is, it is essential that proper measuring utensils are used while preparing the dish.
+No matter how experienced one is, proper measuring utensils must be used while preparing the dish.
 Make sure that your staff is well trained in serving the food properly on the plate while keeping the portion size and aesthetics in mind as well.

 5. Buying Right